-Studies on short term exposure to radio-frequency (RF) energy have shown little to no evidence that the levels used in cellular transmissions can lead to the development of cancer.
+Studies on short-term exposure to radio-frequency (RF) energy have shown little to no evidence that the levels used in cellular transmissions can lead to the development of cancer.
 Even at substantially higher levels, only a few laboratory tests have reported a possible correlation between cancer and RF safety levels in test animals, but these tests have failed with attempts at confirmation.
 Some of these studies have shown “clusters” of cancer cases in areas near cell towers.
 Critics counter that these cases are of many various kinds of cancer, and it is highly unlikely that they share a common cause.
 Further, with the sheer number of cell towers in use, statistics suggest that finding such clusters by chance is inevitable.

 Many experts, including the American Cancer Society, say that there is little theoretical reason to believe that RF exposure can lead to cancer, and similar non-thermal effects.
 The concern is that since cell phones are a relatively new technology, not enough time has elapsed for long-term studies to show viable results.
 Several organizations have taken a cautionary stance on RF safety until long-term effects can be conclusively determined.
 The International Association of Fire Fighters (IAFF) adopted a resolution to oppose the installation of base station antennas on any Firehouses in 1994, citing several studies showing possible health risks from RF exposure.
 However, many of these studies were conducted at levels much higher than used in cellular transmissions, or otherwise focused on mobile and cordless phones themselves, not cellular base stations.

 Following recent movements in various countries to enact recommendations about RF safety against excessive cell phone use by minors, many have also started to call against base stations being erected on top of schools.
 Often, their reasons are focused on potential risks of cell phone use, rather than those concerning the base stations themselves.
-It is important to remember that many of the concerns over mobile phones usage stem from the fact that they beam RF energy to a targeted portion of the head.
-Since base stations radiate their energy outward, there is no such hotspot of exposure.
-Some observers note that broadcast antennas (which operate at much higher levels than cell towers) have failed to show any long term health risks, despite being around for well over fifty years.

-For the purpose of short term exposure, the scientific community holds a consensus that the RF energy emitted by base stations is safe as long as it follows guidelines set by regulatory bodies, such as the FCC.
+For the purpose of short – term exposure, the scientific community holds a consensus that the RF energy emitted by base stations is safe as long as it follows guidelines set by regulatory bodies, such as the FCC.